What is a Portrait?

 Worm's Eye View

 Questions?
 Would love to hear from you in the comments.
-Looking for a photography camp? iD Tech offers a number of different photography courses for kids and teens.
+Looking for a photography camp? iD Tech offers a number of different photography classes for kids.
 Good luck!